 To understand the enormous nature of this market, one should look at the large number of students that graduate each year.
 For instance, 9,550 college students were awarded biochemistry degrees in 2016.
 All these students need to record and present their analyses, hypotheses, interpretations, experiments, and collected data, and notebooks provide an ideal record for all this information.
-Poor quality lab notebooks may easily tear or poorly absorb ink and lead to a loss of your information.
+Poor-quality lab notebooks may tear, fail to absorb ink, and lead to a loss of your information.

-This article reviews the features that make up a good lab notebook.
+This article reviews the features that make up the ideal notebook for your lab studies.

 Why is a high-quality lab notebook essential?